Having a varicocele embolisation

 Do

-• Ask us any questions that you would like before you sign the hospital consent form agreeing to have the procedure.
+• ask the IR doctor any questions that you may have before you sign the hospital consent form agreeing to the procedure

-• Arrange for a responsible adult to collect you and accompany you home, and have someone stay with you for 24 hours afterwards.
-If you cannot arrange this, please contact us as soon as possible.
+• ask a responsible adult to collect you after the procedure and stay with you for 24 hours, or contact us if you cannot arrange this

 Don't

 We want to involve you in decisions about your care and treatment.
 If you decide to have a varicocele embolisation, we will ask you to sign a consent form.
-This says that you agree to have the treatment and understand what it involves.
+This says that you understand what is involved and agree to have the procedure.

 During the procedure